 Working at these intersections, I am especially interested in the ways both contemporary humor and horror (as two often extreme enactments of aesthetic experience) address, uphold, and critique social and political anxieties.

 Seth K. Goldman, Ph.D.
-University of Pennsylvania, conducts research on the effects of mass media and political communication on stereotyping and prejudice, especially with regard to public opinion about race and sexual orientation.
+University of Pennsylvania, teaches and carries out research on the effects of mass media and political communication on stereotyping and prejudice, especially public opinion about race and sexual orientation.
 He holds a joint appointment in the Department of Communication and the Commonwealth Honors College.
-Prior to joining the faculty at UMass Amherst, he was a George Gerbner Post-Doctoral Fellow at the Annenberg School for Communication at the University of Pennsylvania.
+Prior to joining the faculty at UMass Amherst, he was the George Gerbner Post-Doctoral Fellow at the Annenberg School for Communication at the University of Pennsylvania.